Where to find us

 Visiting hours are as follows, 7 days a week:

-Please make sure you only have a few visitors at any time.
+Make sure you only have a few visitors at any time.
 Children should not visit unless they are siblings of the baby.
 Young children are asked not to visit in order to reduce the risk of cross-infection to your baby.

 We have a team of 4 consultants who are backed up by midwives, nursery nurses, health care assistants and clerical staff.
 Our neonatal unit also has nurses especially trained in neonatal intensive care.